So I have been using Vim 8 for some years now, And so far, it has been great. But lately, some things have started bothering me:

 This will show the following popup:

-You install a server by placing the cursor over the corresponding server and typiong i
+You install a server by placing the cursor over the corresponding server and typiong i.

-and if you type Enter you get an expanded information of the corresponding server.
+You can remove an installed server by typing X and if you type Enter you get an expanded information of the corresponding server.

 As I said, the best LSP server for PHP is Intelephense, but the free version is incomplete.
 It doesn't support renaming, find implementations, go to definition or go to declaration.